Frequently Used Fraternity Terms

 Formal Recruitment: A structured period set aside on some campuses (typically 1-2 weeks early in the semester) where potential members and chapters participate in a structured recruitment process.
-Alpha Sigma Phi encourages all chapters and colonies to participate in recruitment 365 days a year.
+Alpha Sigma Phi encourages all chapters and provisional chapters to participate in recruitment 365 days a year.

-Grand Chapter/Provisional Chapter Advisor: The main advisor to a chapter or provisional chapter.
+Grand Chapter/Provisional Chapter Advisor (GCA): The main advisor to a chapter or provisional chapter.

 House Corporation: A group comprised of alumni, investors, and parents that manages and operates the chapter facility.

 House Director: A person who is hired to supervise the kitchen, plan menus, and manage the food budget and also assist in house management: often known as a house mom or house dad.

 Informal/Open Recruitment: The unstructured recruitment process by which fraternities take members throughout the academic year.
 The preferred and recommended process of Alpha Sigma Phi and one that all groups should utilize, even if there is a formal recruitment process

 Informational Meeting: A meeting to provide membership information to prospective members.
 Also referred to as an interest meeting.